Checking for unnecessary pseudo nodes

 When polylines have shared nodes and identical attribution on editable fields, the shared node is often unnecessary.
 For example, two roads that share a node and have the same attribution can be merged into one road.

-The Unnecessary Nodes check finds polyline features that have identical attribution and a shared node from a single feature class and return them as results.
-The designated feature class must be part of a database topology.
+The Unnecessary Nodes check finds polyline features that have identical attribution and a shared node from a single feature class.
+The chosen feature class must be part of a database topology.
 Optionally, fields that are considered feature-level metadata fields can be excluded from consideration.
 This check can be run on an entire feature class, a subtype, or a set of features that have been selected using a SQL query.

 When the check is run, the topology graph is used to determine whether features share a node and have editable fields that are the same.
-Features that do are reported as check results.
+Features that do are reported as results of the check.

 Once you have defined the criteria for the check, you can configure the notes and a severity rating.
 The notes allow you to provide a more specific description for the feature that has been written to the Reviewer table and are copied to the Notes field in the Reviewer table.
 The severity rating allows you to indicate how important the results from a check are in terms of your quality assurance/quality control processes.
 The lower the number, the greater the priority the check's results have.